PEXANE2/azure-docs.tr-tr/articles/spatial-anchors/quickstarts/get-started-android.md

 # <a name="java"></a>[Java](#tab/openproject-java)

-**Mevcut bir Android Studio projesini aç** ' ı seçin ve konumunda `Android/Java/`bulunan projeyi seçin.
+**Mevcut bir Android Studio projesini aç** ' ı seçin ve konumunda bulunan projeyi seçin `Android/Java/` .

 # <a name="ndk"></a>[NDK](#tab/openproject-ndk)

-**Mevcut bir Android Studio projesini aç** ' ı seçin ve konumunda `Android/NDK/`bulunan projeyi seçin.
+**Mevcut bir Android Studio projesini aç** ' ı seçin ve konumunda bulunan projeyi seçin `Android/NDK/` .

 ---